panosleontsinis/2411209-2403156-2401374-MA2806-Economic-Growth-Data/README.md

 ![Moodboard Image 3](PASTE_IMAGE_URL_INSIDE_BRACKETS_HERE)

 ## Group member role descriptions
-- Panos - Coding (creating visualisations) + background research
+- Panos - Coding website,visualisations + background research
 - Gabija - Background research
-- Muhammad - Coding (creating website)
+- Muhammad - Coding (creating visualisations)

 ## Further development?

-This project could be explanded on a wider scale to create further economical content to showcase on the webpage.
-Through the use of more datasets our project could provide visual data and statistical information regarding global economies which can create a webpage themed towards data analysts researching into statistical data.
+This project has the potential for expansion on a broader scale and can showcase wider economic content for presentation on the webpage.
+By incorporating additional datasets, our project could provide a bigger platform for visual data and statistical information relating to the global economies.
+This initiative could be exclusively tailored for data analysts engaged in statistical research.

 --